 Failure came to Kmart as a result of promising exclusivity of its product line.
 As an idea, that seemed right.
 But not when the Kmart brand itself is identified as downscale.

 In some ways, this is about brand permission.
 When Kmart had an exclusive with the Martha Stewart line, the Martha Stewart brand suffered – meaning the exclusivity of it became meaningless.
 It is the Kmart brand itself that hampers sales, not what it offers.
-(It seems Kmart has yet to learn that.
-It now trots out the Adam Levine line.)
+(Kmart has yet to learn that.
+Now it trots out the Adam Levine line.)

 No celebrity line will work until Kmart fixes its own brand.
 It is definitely in need of brand repair.